ulrikdamm/Ulrikdamm.github.io/_posts/2024-02-13-The-big-Photon-guide.md

 Fusion.NetworkRunner.Spawn(Fusion.NetworkObject prefab, System.Nullable1[T] position, System.Nullable1[T] rotation, System.Nullable`1[T]
 ```

 This can happen if you try to spawn an object from a runner, but the runner is not running.
-Were you expecting a nice error message?
-Well if there was, this document wouldn’t be necessary.

 #### Network object disabled and/or invalid

-All NetworkObjects have to be attached to the runner.
+All `NetworkObject`s have to be attached to the runner.
 When this happens on a client, it will try to find the object on the host, and if it doesn’t exist, I’ll be disabled.
 A NetworkObject is valid when it has been attached and connected to the object on the host.
-You can check if the NetworkObject is attached and valid by checking the .IsValid property, or the Is Valid checkbox in the inspector.
+You can check if the `NetworkObject` is attached and valid by checking the .IsValid property, or the Is Valid checkbox in the inspector.

-If the NetworkObject is not valid, but not disabled, it means that it hasn’t yet been attached.
-Generally you use the RegisterSceneObjects method on the NetworkRunner to attach all NetworkObjects in a scene.
-Alternatively you can use the Attach method directly.
+If the `NetworkObject` is not valid, but not disabled, it means that it hasn’t yet been attached.
+Generally you use the `RegisterSceneObjects` method on the `NetworkRunner` to attach all `NetworkObject`s in a scene.
+Alternatively you can use the `Attach` method directly.

-If the NetworkObject is not valid and disabled, it means that an attach has been attempted, but the object wasn’t found on the host.
-The object is found by its NetworkTypeID, which is a combination of scene number, object index and load index, and is accessible by the .NetworkTypeID property, and also visible in the inspector.
-One reason that it couldn’t get attached could be that the two clients disagree on which scene it’s in, since the NetworkTypeID won’t match if the scene numbers are different.
+If the `NetworkObject` is not valid and disabled, it means that an attach has been attempted, but the object wasn’t found on the host.
+The object is found by its `NetworkTypeID`, which is a combination of scene number, object index and load index, and is accessible by the `.NetworkTypeID` property, and also visible in the inspector.
+One reason that it couldn’t get attached could be that the two clients disagree on which scene it’s in, since the `NetworkTypeID` won’t match if the scene numbers are different.
 In that case, check the SceneRef sent to RegisterSceneObjects.
-It might also be the object index that’s mismatched; in that case, remember to sort the list of NetworkObjects sent to RegisterSceneObjects with the NetworkObjectSortKeyComparer.Instance sorter.
+It might also be the object index that’s mismatched; in that case, remember to sort the list of `NetworkObject`s sent to `RegisterSceneObjects` with the `NetworkObjectSortKeyComparer.Instance` sorter.

-In general, use the SceneRef.FromPath(scene.path) instead of SceneRef.FromIndex(scene.buildIndex), since buildIndex might vary between editor and builds, or different builds, if different scenes are enabled.
+In general, use the `SceneRef.FromPath(scene.path)` instead of `SceneRef.FromIndex(scene.buildIndex)`, since buildIndex might vary between editor and builds, or different builds, if different scenes are enabled.

 #### Object not set error